 When I first moved to Melbourne in 2004, Carton was primarily known for Lygon St’s endless parade of pasta and pizza restaurants – and many of these were of questionable quality!
 But these days it’s a different vibe altogether, with the suburb now home to a more diverse community.
 Whilst the Italian community still flock here in force, they’ve been joined by university students, young hipsters and professionals who have been drawn to Carlton by its walking proximity to the the city, the ever growing night time entertainment options and its genuine village feel.
 Nowadays you’ll discover Carlton is a hive of international restaurants, some fabulous wine bars and of course the legendary Italian pasta joints that still call Lygon St home.

-After you’ve discovered Carlton, check out Travis’ guide to the hotspots in Melbourne City or venture southside for a taste of beach culture in St Kilda.
+After you’ve discovered Carlton, check out Travis’ guide to the hotspots in neighbouring Fitzroy, Melbourne City or venture southside for a taste of beach culture in St Kilda.

 Just Coffee..